 The annual report was also presented to the Council's Governance & Audit Committee on 28th September and to the Overview Scrutiny Management Committee on 9th October (full comments below).
-The feedback and recommendations from both committees have been considered and will be incorporated where necessary into the final version of the report presented to full Council in November.
+The feedback and recommendations from both committees have been considered and incorporated where necessary into the final version of the report presented.